mathewpwheatley/module-3-project-vision-board-backend/README.md

 # Vision Board: Module 3 Project

 # Description:
-This project was designed to enable a user to create vision boards.
+This project was designed to enable a user to create, edit, and delete vision boards with associated goals.
 Through the tool a user can:

 * Create an account